Model points are one of the the actuarial cash flow model's inputs. In this post, we will discuss what model points are and how to set them up.

 - record - a single row of data.

-In this example, there are 5 policyholders.
+In the example below, there are 5 policyholders.
 The policyholder with the identifier 2 is a 64-year old male who pays €270 premium.

-The above model has 3 model point sets: main, coverage and fund.
-The model point for the identifier 2 has 5 records (1 in main, 2 in coverage and 2 in fund).
+The above model has 3 model point sets: policy, coverage and fund.
+The model point for the identifier 2 has 5 records (1 in policy, 2 in coverage and 2 in fund).

 Cheatsheet for working with model points in the cashflower package.